CaffeineViking/vkhr/readme.md

 * `premake5.lua`: configuration file for the build system.
 * `readme.md`: this file contains information on the project.
 * `share`: any extra data that needs to be bundled should go here.
-    * `binary`: the blobs that will be used, like the hair style files.
     * `images`: any images on disk that should be used as textures.
     * `models`: the meshes/models/materials to be used in the project.
     * `shader`: all of the uncompiled shaders should go over here.
     * `scenes`: any sort of scene files (e.g. in json) should go here.
+    * `styles`: the hair styles compatible with the Cem Yuksel format.
 * `src`: all source code for the project should be located below here.
     * `vkhr`: source code for the Vulkan hair renderer project itself.
     * `vkpp`: full implementation of an Vulkan C++ wrapper (separate).